 Anna Beek was commissioned by Willem III of Orange, inbetween 1690 and 1700 and produced for him a collection of 10 volumes of plates.
 The 10 volumes are bound in richly gilded bindings and have all the Dutch Royal coat-of-arms of arms.

-Mrs. Anna Beek, enlarged each of the prints and mounted them on larger paper: she coloured them in pastel colours, adding extensive clouds and brilliant yellow borders.
-This way of enlarging prints is also known from the famous Van der Hem/Prinz Eugen Atlas and those in the former Royal print-collection kept in Jemniste in Czechoslovakia.
+Mrs. Anna Beek, enlarged each of the prints and mounted them on larger paper: she colored them in pastel colors, adding extensive clouds and brilliant yellow borders.
+This way of enlarging prints is also known from the famous Van der Hem/Prinz Eugen Atlas and those in the former Royal print collection kept in Jemniste in Czechoslovakia.

-These volumes came on the market in the 1960's and were spilt up and sold in the European trade in the 1960's.
+These volumes came on the market in the 1960s and were split up and sold in the European trade in the 1960s.

-The volumes with Dutch views eventually were aquired by the Rijks Museum in Amsterdam from the Amsterdam antiquarian map and bookdealer Nico Israel.
+The volumes with Dutch views eventually were acquired by the Rijks Museum in Amsterdam from the Amsterdam antiquarian map and book dealer Nico Israel.